HAL9000COM/whisper-timestamped-WebAPI/README.md

 Designed to be used with [AV2Sub](https://github.com/HAL9000COM/AV2Sub).

-Tested on Windows WSL2 with cpu.
+Tested on Windows WSL2 with cpu and NVIDIA gpu.

 Original project:
 [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped)